zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 - Q: p.
 18, CtxSub

-- A: Here we choose the order following the intuition of the Kripke order, where the capability consistent with Γ1 should be a refinement (⊑) of Γ2.
-The context subsumption T-CtxSub puts the context in a negative position, which is reversed from the type subsumption rule.
-It is counterintuitive, but necessary; we will explain it clearly in the revision.
+- A: The direction follows the intuition of the Kripke order, where the capability consistent with Γ1 should be a refinement (⊑) of Γ2.
+The context subsumption T-CtxSub puts the context in a negative position, reversing the direction from the type subsumption rule.
+This is counterintuitive, but necessary; we will elaborate on its rationale in the revision.

 - Q: p.
 18, "The operator context Φ"

-- A: The operator context is a context that provides the context types for primitive operators.
+- A: The operator context provides the context types for primitive operators.
 We mention it on line 566 but call it the auxiliary function `Ty`.
 We will fix this inconsistent presentation in the revision.

 - Q: every term reduces to (at most) one value under any particular environment